heronarts/P2LX/README.md

-P2LX
+Time Marches On!
+Get [P3LX](https://github.com/heronarts/P3LX) instead!
 ====

-Time marches on!
 Processing 3 has been available for quite some time now.
 P2LX is no longer supported.
-It will not build against that latest version of [LX](https://github.com/heronarts/LX).
+It will not build against the latest version of [LX](https://github.com/heronarts/LX).

 These are the droids you are looking for: [P3LX](https://github.com/heronarts/P3LX)